John Van Benschoten

-John Wesley Van Benschoten (born April 14, 1980) is an American former professional baseball pitcher who played for the Pittsburgh Pirates of Major League Baseball (MLB).
+John Wesley Van Benschoten (born April 14, 1980) is an American former professional baseball pitcher who played for the Pittsburgh Pirates of Major League Baseball (MLB) in 2004 and again from 2007 to 2008.

 Personal

 He grew up in Milford, Ohio, a suburb of Cincinnati, where he was a two-sport athlete at Milford High School.
 He has an older sister, Caroline, and a younger sister, Lyndsay.

 Playing career

 College

 Van Benschoten was a power-hitting star at Kent State University, leading all of Division I in home runs his junior year with 31.
 He was named the Mid-American Conference Player of the Year as a first baseman in 2001 and, as of 2015, his 31 home runs and 221 total bases stood as single-season conference records.
 He also worked as the team's closer, however, and the Pittsburgh Pirates thought that he had more potential as a pitcher than as a hitter.
 They made him the eighth overall selection of the 2001 Major League Baseball Draft, and announced that he would be a pitcher.